rjwilliams87/meal-revival-client/README.md

 ## Getting Started

-Check out the app with the below link.
+Check out the app with the link below.
 Use the dummy credentials to login!

 - Credentials <br />
   email: demo@email.com password: password123